How the Tenure Process Works

 See Sections 3.3.5 and 3.3.7-3.3.8 for further details.

-- Packages are prepared by the candidate and submitted to the school chair containing the following: (about May)
+- Packages are prepared by the candidate and submitted to the school chair containing the following: (about April-May)

 - Candidate’s Biographical Sketch (1 paragraph) - This is a summary of the candidate’s career at Georgia Tech.
-It should be a short paragraph, no more than 150 words in 12 point font or larger, written in the third person on a separate page.
+It should be a short paragraph, no more than 150 words in 12-point font or larger, written in the third person.
 The biosketch should begin with the candidate’s name, rank, and school; degrees; and history of time at Georgia Tech.
 The biosketch should explain the candidate’s research area briefly, including why it is important.
 A sentence or two on awards and impact may be included.
 No picture of the candidate should be included in the biosketch or anywhere else in the file.
+The biosketch is now entered into the PROMOTE system.

 - Candidate’s Summary of Instruction Opinion Survey (CIOS) - A summary of all courses taught by the candidate at Georgia Tech must be included in table format along with normative data for the college and the subject.
+If you are seeking tenure, then the table must include all courses taught at GT per the Faculty Affairs Guidance document to RPT.
 Refer to the CIOS template for instructions and format.

-- List of External References with Biosketch for each potential reference- Letters of reference are required for promotion cases.
+- List of External Reviewers with Biosketch for each potential reviewer - External letters of evaluation are required for tenure cases.
 Reviewers should be “clear leaders in the field” of the candidate, such as full professors at equivalent or better institutions or senior leaders in industry research.
-The list should include international reviewers for promotion to full professor.
-The list of individuals from whom letters are to be obtained should be developed jointly by the candidates for promotion and the school chair.
+The list of individuals from whom letters are to be obtained should be developed independently by the candidate for tenure and the school chair and submitted to a third party (e.g. RPT committee chair, school RPT coordinator).
 The final decision regarding who shall be selected to provide recommendations from the list shall rest with the school chair and the school RPT committee.

-- Candidate’s Personal Narrative - Candidates must write a brief summary of their major accomplishments at Georgia Tech with regard to teaching, research, creativity, and service.
+- Candidate’s Personal Narrative - Candidates must write a brief summary of their major accomplishments at Georgia Tech with regard to scholarship, education, and service.
 This is the candidate’s “voice” in the file, the place that provides an opportunity to explain context and significance.
-Candidates should point out innovative elements of their scholarship and teaching, and the impact they are having.
+Candidates should point out innovative elements of their scholarship and educational contributions, and the impact they are having.
 They can use the personal narrative to clarify their contributions in collaborative work and describe their advising styles and results.
+Outreach and activities to broaden participation and inclusion can be described, as they relate to scholarship, education, or service.
 The personal narrative should not merely summarize the examples of creative contributions but rather place them in the context of the school, college, Institute, and discipline.
-The narrative should be written in the third person, with a three page minimum and five-page maximum limit with one inch margins, standard single-spaced, and 10 pt minimum font.
+The narrative should be written in the third person, with a three-page minimum and five-page maximum limit with one-inch margins, standard single-spaced, and 10 pt minimum font.

 - Candidate’s Vita In Standard Format - Refer here for format.